Diffusion Approximation for an Overloaded X Model Via a Stochastic Averaging Principle: The Fluid Limit

-Observe that Theorem \ref{th1} concludes that, if $x(t) \in \AA$, then $q_1(t) = r q_2(t)$.
-(That part of the theorem follows from Theorem 4.4 in \cite{PeW10b}.)
-It follows that $\AA \subset \SS$ is a two-dimensional subspace of $\SS$, so that we have SSC in the sense that the original six-dimensional process is a deterministic function of a two-dimensional process.
-More importantly for the FCLT, we will show that $Q^n_1(t) - k^n_{1,2} - r Q^n_2(t) = o(\sqrt{n})$ for $t \in (t_1, t_2)$ if $x(t) \in \AA$ over $[t_1, t_2)$, so the SSC to two dimensions holds in diffusion scale as well; see Theorem \ref{thSSC2} below.
+Observe that Theorem \ref{th1} concludes that if $x(0) \in \AA$, then $x(t) \in \AA$ for all $t$ over some interval $[0, \delta)$ (that part of the theorem follows from Theorem 4.5 in \cite{PeW10b}), so that we have SSC in the sense that the original six-dimensional process is a deterministic function of a two-dimensional process.
+More importantly for the FCLT, we also have that $Q^n_1(t) - k^n_{1,2} - r Q^n_2(t) = o(\sqrt{n})$ for $t \in (t_1, t_2)$ if $x(t) \in \AA$ over $[t_1, t_2)$, so the SSC to two dimensions holds in diffusion scale as well; see Lemma \ref{thSSC2} below.